A-Kun/Condos-Scraper/README.md

 Settings are defined in `config.json`.
 See `config.json.example` for a sample setup.

-Make sure `condos_scraper` is the current directory, then:
+Make sure `Condos-Scraper` is the current directory, then:

 ```
 $ pip3 install ftfy